akmitrich/akplugin/README.md

 # Build instructions (Fedora)
 There must be Rust in the environment: <https://www.rust-lang.org/learn/get-started>.

+Plugin depends on `clang` and `openssl` development kits.
+So please ensures they are available in building environment.

 Build the plugin with:
 ```bash
 cargo build --release